 14. Claudia Rinofner (polterink)

-Another artist that’s made her way into TGIMM’s Patreon-exclusive newsletter, Claudia Rinofner (aka polterink), who is based in Austria, draws and writes Sortatitious, a delightful little web comic that plays off of doubt — specifically the doubt that arises when we remind ourselves that there can’t really be a monster under our beds, but, uh, maybe we’d better keep our toes tucked safely under the blankets, just in case.
+Another artist that’s made her way into TGIMM’s Patreon-exclusive newsletter, Claudia Rinofner, who is based in Austria, draws a lot of things, among them Sortatitious, a (now-concluded) delightful little web comic that played off of doubt — specifically the doubt that arises when we remind ourselves that there can’t really be a monster under our beds, but, uh, maybe we’d better keep our toes tucked safely under the blankets, just in case.
 It’s got a tongue-in-cheek quality I find enormously appealing — and I won’t lie: I absolutely still sprint up the stairs at night after I’ve turned out all the lights when I’m alone in the house, just in case there’s something with a lot of eyes and extra arms, or legs, or tentacles lurking in the darkness.

 For art that scratches that folk-horror itch, head to Morrighan Corbel’s work.
 Her pieces have a fantastical, Arthur Rackham-esque feel to them that I love — and her Folklore Thursday project has been fantastic: She’s creating work all year long inspired by the #FolkloreThursday hashtag on Twitter (which, by the way, is also a lot of fun and definitely worth following).
 Funny how there’s so much horror in folklore — and so much folklore in horror — isn’t it?

 Marc C Green specializes in what he calls “haunted landscapes”; he also does his fair share of creatures, though.
 Like this one.
 Kind of makes you want to not fall asleep tonight, am I right?